My Sisters Keeper

 Author: Tim Zimmerman (Outside Magazine)

 While reading this article I became exposed to the horrific details of the lives of the orca whales in captivity and the ordeals the trainers dealt with while trying to tame wild animals.
-“Killer in the Pool” indicates the idea that these whales are dangerous to be trained and highlights concern for the trainers.
+“Killer in the Pool” indicates the idea that these whales are dangerous to be trained and specifically highlights concern for the trainers.
 However, the concern I got when reading this text was for the below standard quality of life these whales are living.
 It made me arrive at the same belief many of the public have come to after being “disillusioned with the reality of keeping large, intelligent animals in captivity.” that entertainment or displays of these wild animals should not be accepted as a business.
-Due to the publicity from this article that is being made as a result of the trainer’s deaths, it has made me believe that there is no place these whales should have to call their home other than in the wild, away from human intervention.
-Through the information in this article I realise the major drive for this entire industry was the realisation that many founders of unethical businesses have also come to when starting their business that although it is not morally right to make these companies the drive for money takes priority.
+Due to the publicity from this article that is being made as a result of the trainer’s deaths, it has made me believe that there is no place these whales should have to call their home other than in the wild and away from human intervention.
+Through the information in this article I realise the major drive for this entire industry was the realisation that many founders of unethical businesses have also come to when starting their business, that although it is not morally right to make these companies the drive for money takes priority.
 The dire ambition of the owners of these companies has become so extreme they are willing to ignore all morals they may have had before, choosing to overlook this with the desire for a better life they believe will come with the money they make.

 Personally I thoroughly enjoyed Tim Zimmerman’s article “Killer in the Pool”.
 I feel enlightened about the gruesome details of an Orcas life in captivity and believe the issues need to be more heavily publicised.
 The way Zimmerman presented the facts from a neutral position helped the reader gain their own personal perspective being uninfluenced while still gaining the knowledge of the events told in the text.